-Texas, to my mind, is the most American of all American states.
+I can’t blame them, I would ask the same question only a few years back.
+Shall I start learning how to speak like a Southerner now?
+Shall I say “y’all” even though it feels strange on my tongue?
 But Austin… oh it’s a completely different story.
 It looks nothing like what I imagined.
 What did I imagine?
 Vast fields, horses, and cowboys – in short, all those stereotypes a foreigner has about the Lone Star State.
 What did I find?
-Beautiful grand buildings like Texas State Capitol and The Driskill Hotel, tons of local restaurants and cool cafes with outside patios, and young people wearing anything that would say “I don’t care” instead of brutal guys wearing cowboy boots and hats.
+Beautiful grand buildings like Texas State Capitol and The Driskill Hotel, tons of local restaurants and cool cafes with outside patios, and hipsters wearing anything that would say “I don’t care” instead of brutal guys wearing cowboy boots and hats.

 I definitely start liking it.
 And what’s not to like in a city that has hundreds of restaurants and all you do is eat and write about it.
 For a chef to survive in Austin being good is not enough.
 You have to be freaking-awesome and out-of-this-world-creative.
 As for prices, in the first days I would double check the bill every time: